This content was last updated on 2024 November 1st

 The first significant snowfall of the year occurred on:

-Note that in the fall there are typically multiple cycles of snow falling, then completely melting, before it begins accumulating.
-That might not occur until very late in the year.
+Note that in the fall there are typically multiple cycles of snow falling then completely melting, before it begins accumulating.
+Accumulation might not occur until very late in the year.

 Planning advice for section hiking

-If you only want to do some sections in WA I have different advice for you, but if you are planning to section hike all of WA in one season, then I don't have great advice on how to do it that will hold up year over year.
-That is because, on average, the entire trail melts out within a pretty small window, and the order of melting changes each year.
-My only piece of advice would be to save Goat Rocks and Old Snowy for last, because if both the high and low routes over Old Snow are covered, its not fun and very dangerous without snow equiptment.
-Personally, I like to save the Goat Rocks and Old Snowy until early September to allow maximum snow melt, but also avoid an early fall snowstorm (a famous fatality on Old Snowy occurred in an August blizzard.)
-Also, kids are in school in September, so there are fewer people.
+If you want to section hike all of WA in one season, I don't have advice that is sure to apply to any year.
+That is because, on average, the entire trail melts out within a pretty small window, and the order that sections clear can change slightly each year.
+My only reliable advice would be to save Goat Rocks and Old Snowy for last, because if both the high and low routes over Old Snow are covered, its not fun and very dangerous without snow equiptment.
+Personally, I like to save Old Snowy until early September to allow maximum snow melt, but also avoid an early fall snowstorm (a famous fatality on Old Snowy occurred in an August blizzard.)
+Also, kids are in school after Labor Day, so there are fewer people.

 I also suggest skipping ahead to Section L as soon as you know the snow is gone.
 That section has been plagued by wildfires the past few years so I recommend getting it done early in the season if possible.